 - Action: Increase ISO to Increase F-Stop.

-Shooting Situation: Required to obtain faster shutter speed while maintaining constant image brightness.
+Shooting Situation: Required to obtain shorter shutter speed while maintaining constant image brightness.

 I’m out shooting in the early morning, on the Li River in China, as shown below.